junforever/n8n-backend-session-manager/README.md

 - ACTIONS_CHAT_ALERT_NOTIFICATION: Send an error message in chat as well as an alert notification to the manager about an error in backend.
 - ACTIONS_ALERT_NOTIFICATION: Send an alert notification to the manager about an error in backend.
 - ACTIONS_CHAT_NOTIFICATION: Send an error message in chat, this error is not related to backend.
+- ACTIONS_INVALID_PASSWORD_NOTIFICATION: This action is used to notify the user that the password is invalid.
+- ACTIONS_BLOCKED_USER_NOTIFICATION: This action is used to notify the user that he is blocked.

 --